-We get it—whether you’re a seasoned vet or just starting up, every small business owner wants to cut down on costs.
-So you only spend on what’s necessary for your business.
+We get it—whether you are a seasoned vet or just starting up, every small business owner wants to cut down on costs.
+So you only spend on what is necessary for your business.

-Well, we’re here to tell you how to find a good accountant and how necessary for your small business—and well worth the accounting fees.
+Well, we’re here to tell you How to Find an Accountant and how necessary for your small business—and well worth the accounting fees.
 When it comes down to it, a business accountant can save your business thousands and make your life as a small business owner that much easier.

 With that in mind, when to hire an accountant for a small business?
-And how to find the best accountant for your small business?
+And How to Find an Accountant for your small business?

-Don’t worry—we’ve got answers for you.
-Follow this 4 step checklist to find the best business accountant for you.
+Do not worry—we’ve got answers for you.
+Follow this 4-step checklist to find the best business accountant for you.

-Know when to hire an accountant for a small business
+How to Find an Accountant for a small business.

-Half the effort of hiring a business accountant is knowing when you need one.
+Half the effort of How to Find an Accountant is knowing when you need one.

-Unfortunately, there’s no distinct point in time when every small business owner needs to hire an accountant… But there are a few warning signs that you need one.
+Unfortunately, there is no distinct point in time when every small business owner needs to hire an accountant… But there are a few warning signs that you need one.

 If you find yourself in these scenarios, it might be time to start the search for a business accountant.

-- You’re just starting up and don’t know anything about accounting.
-When you’re just starting your business or you’re getting into the weeds of running it, you’ll need to know a little bit about accounting.
+- You are just starting up and don’t know anything about accounting.
+When you are just starting your business or you’re getting into the weeds of running it, you’ll need to know a little bit about accounting.

-If financial statements are confusing, creating reports is impossible, or accounting terms are downright jibberish, you should hire a business accountant from the get-go.
+If financial statements are confusing, creating reports is impossible, or accounting terms are downright gibberish, you should hire a business accountant from the get-go.

 An accountant can help you formulate your financial strategy when you’re drafting your business plan and teach you how to manage your business’s finances right off the bat.
 You don’t want to make any mistakes or miss any key information early on—those slip-ups can cost you down the road.

-So if you’re unfamiliar with accounting basics, a business accountant can help you start on the right foot.
+So if you are unfamiliar with accounting basics, a business accountant can help you start on the right foot.